pmartinolli/TTGBG/README.md

 * Gather your friends (or your students) and decide some teamwork methods.
 Each of you create an account on GitHub.
 * Deposit your files on GitHub.
 * Go!
-* Don't forget to be a gentleman/gentlelady of the open access : cite me and Todd Lehman.

 ### ...
 Thank me